 Metaphor and Comparison: Key Differences

-It is common to confuse metaphor with comparison or simile, since both resources seek to associate two terms based on a common characteristic.
-However, in comparison, explicit use is made of comparative links such as "like" or "similar to", while in metaphor this relationship is established implicitly, merging both terms into a single image.
+It is common to confuse metaphor with comparison or simile, since both seek to associate two terms based on a shared characteristic.
+However, comparison explicitly uses comparative conjunctions such as “like” or “similar to,” while metaphor establishes this relationship implicitly, merging both terms into a single image.
 Example:

-- Comparison: "Your eyes are like two stars."
+- Comparison: “Your eyes are like two bright stars.”

 - Metaphor: “Your eyes, stars in the darkness.”